NoLieNoSean/NoNotes/content/Notes/LEC CAL1 15.md

 Note that a function of $n$ variables can have partial derivatives at a point with respect to each of the variables and yet not be continuous at the point.

 ---
-## Directional derivatives
+# Directional derivatives

 > [!Definition]
 > Let $S\subseteq \mathbb{R}^{n}$ and $\mathbf{f}:S\to \mathbb{R}^{m}$.
 Let $\mathbf{c}\in S^{\circ}$, and $\mathbf{u}\in \mathbb{R}^{n}$.
 The **directional derivative** of $\mathbf{f}$ at $\mathbf{c}$ in the direction $\mathbf{u}$, denoted by $\mathbf{f}'(\mathbf{c};\mathbf{u})$, is defined by
 > $$
 > \mathbf{f}'(\mathbf{c};\mathbf{u})=\lim_{ h \to 0 } \frac{\mathbf{f}(\mathbf{c}+h\mathbf{u})-\mathbf{f}(\mathbf{c})}{h},
 > $$
-> whenever the limit on the right exists.
+> whenever the limit exists.

 > [!Warning]
 > You can assume $\lVert \mathbf{u} \rVert=1$ if that helps.
 However, as defined, $\mathbf{f}'(\mathbf{c};\mathbf{u})$ does depend on $\lVert \mathbf{u} \rVert$.
 To be precise, $\mathbf{f}'(\mathbf{c};\lambda\mathbf{u})=\lambda \mathbf{f}'(\mathbf{c};\mathbf{u})$.